fogfish/gurl/README.md

-// the variable holds results of network I/O var data Payload var lazy := http.Join(
+// the variable holds results of network I/O var data Payload

+// lazy HTTP I/O specification
+var lazy := http.Join(
   // declare HTTP request
   ø.GET.URL("http://httpbin.org/get"),
   ø.Accept.JSON,

-  // declare expected HTTP response and "recv" JSON to the variable ƒ.Status.OK, ƒ.ContentType.JSON, ƒ.Recv(&data),
+  // declare HTTP response and "recv" JSON to the variable ƒ.Status.OK, ƒ.ContentType.JSON, ƒ.Recv(&data),
 )

-// Note: neither `lazy` or `data` holds a results of HTTP I/O.
+// Note: neither `lazy` or `data` hold a results of HTTP I/O.
 //       the code above just built composable "promise".
-//       it is required to evaluate a side-effect of "HTTP computation". if lazy(http.DefaultIO()).Fail != nil {
+//       it is required to evaluate a side-effect of "HTTP computation".
+//       the lazy pipeline is evaluated when HTTP I/O pool is applied over if lazy(http.DefaultIO()).Fail != nil {
   // error handling
 }
 ```

+## Next steps

+*

 The evaluation of "program" fails if either networking fails or expectations do not match actual response.
 There are no needs to check error code after each operation.
 The composition is smart enough to terminate "program" execution.